philthompson10/pyqtdeploy/doc/sysroot.rst

     This causes all components to be installed even if components with the required versions have already been installed.

+.. option:: --jobs NUMBER

+    This specifies the number of :program:`make` jobs that will be run in parallel.
+It only has an affect on Linux and macOS hosts.

 .. option:: --no-clean

     A temporary build directory (called ``build`` in the sysroot) is created in